JzXu123/TransGCF/README.md

 # TransGCF

 This repository contains the implementation of **TransGCF**, a framework for hyperspectral anomaly detection.
-The code will be released upon acceptance; the article is currently under review by the JSTRAS journal.
 ## Framework Overview

 TransGCF integrates three key components through gating networks: